 - Avoid using tobacco, marijuana, anabolic steroids, and “recreational” drugs.

 - Maintain a healthy weight.

 - Talk to your doctor about taking antioxidants.

 - Exercise moderately, but not excessively.

 - Avoid exposure to excessive heat (steam rooms, saunas, hot tubs).

 - If you bicycle, try using a softer seat.

 - Learn positive ways to manage stress.

-Sperm quality declines if ejaculation occurs more frequently than every 48 hours or less frequently than every five days.
+Sperm quality declines if ejaculation occurs more frequently than every 48 hours or less frequently than every 5 days.
 Your chances of attaining pregnancy are also improved if sexual intercourse occurs a day or so before ovulation.
 This gives sperm time to travel up the female reproductive tract and be in the fallopian tube—where fertilization takes place—when the egg gets there during ovulation.
 Many lubricants contain spermicidal ingredients, so you should avoid using these when trying to conceive.

 The toxins in cigarette smoke reduce sperm count and motility and increase the number of abnormal sperm.
 Smoking also adversely affects hormone levels and may affect the cells in the testes that produce testosterone.
 Like cigarette smoking, use of marijuana also can adversely affect sperm count, sperm motility, and sperm morphology.
 It also reduces plasma testosterone levels.
 Anabolic steroids are sometimes used to increase muscle mass or strength, but they also influence production of reproductive hormones and can reduce fertility.
 Use of cocaine also negatively affects sperm parameters as well as the ability of sperm to penetrate cervical mucus.
 Opiates (heroin, morphine) may reduce fertility in men by altering hormone production.